CDR's Role and Governance

-The purpose of the Commission, as the credentialing agency and organization unit of the Academy, is to serve the public by establishing and enforcing standards for certification, recertification and the Code of Ethics and by issuing credentials to individuals who meet these standards.
-The Academy owns the credentials; however, CDR has independent authority in matters pertaining to certification, including standard setting, establishment of certification fees and administering credentialing programs.
-CDR maintains a registry of over 100,000 credentialed dietetics practitioners.
+The purpose of the Commission on Dietetic Registration (CDR), as the credentialing agency for the Academy of Nutrition and Dietetics (Academy), is to serve the public by establishing and enforcing standards effective for the profession, occupation, role, or specialty area with autonomy in decision‐making over all essential certification, including standard setting, the Code of Ethics, the Candidate Code of Conduct and issuing credentials to individuals who meet our standards, recertification policies and all related activities.
+The Academy owns the credentials; however, CDR has independent authority in matters pertaining to certification, recertification and all related professional assessment and development activities including standard setting for learners and providers, establishment of certification fees and administering credentialing programs.
+CDR maintains a registry of over 115,000 credentialed nutrition and dietetics practitioners.

 The Commission currently consists of 12 members, 9 who are RDNs or RDs, 1 of whom is a newly credentialed practitioner, 1 NDTR or DTR and 1 public representative.
 Credentialed practitioners elect Commission members for three-year terms, including an elected DTR.
 A Board-Certified Specialist and Advanced Practice in Clinical Nutrition representative was also included on CDR since the implementation of the specialist certification programs.
 A public representative and a newly credentialed practitioner are appointed.
 The Chair and Vice-Chair are elected by the Commission for a one-year term June 1 - May 31.